 Some, like Obama, clung to that cone of silence for as long as they possibly could — until an outside event (say, a good ol’ fashioned ~BIDEN GAFFE~) forced them to admit their true feelings, or else find themselves in a position where they had to justify injustice.

-Others, like Clinton, doubled down and justified injustice with a straight face, in a case of bending over so far backwards you forget where your spine is:
+Others, like Clinton, doubled down and justified injustice with a straight face, in a case of bending over so far backwards you forget where your spine is.

 Now flash forward to June of 2015.
 Gay marriage advocates win in the Supreme Court.
 Gay marriage equality is the law of the land.

 And suddenly, in a surge of rainbow-colored flags, an avalanche of woke-ass fair-weather friends comes pouring out of the goddamn woodwork claiming to have been LGBT+ allies all along.
 Yay equality!
 Yay gay people!
 Yay Democrats!
-Vote for us, we always secretly supported you, I mean we didn’t do so publicly, but you know what we mean, ha ha woo, yay confetti!
+Vote for us, we always secretly supported you, I mean we didn’t do it publicly, but you know what we mean, ha ha woo, yay confetti!

 The elephant issue — namely, ignoring the one that’s in the room.